wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/j. Node networks/lesson.md

 If you are using Mainnet, Testnet, or Stagenet networks REST API, you may face certain limitations in the frequency of invoking methods.
 Here you can see an example of [requests limitations for Mainnet](https://docs.waves.tech/en/waves-node/api-limitations-of-the-pool-of-public-nodes#limitations-on-mainnet-pool).
 Please, note that in the table available by the link, regular expressions are used to define paths, for example, `\d+`.

+In the next topic, [Working with the Waves libraries](), we will summarize the Waves libraries written in different programming languages.
+These libraries will ease working with the Waves blockchain on the most popular programming languages.